 How many games does Google Stadia have available?

-As of launch day, Stadia has 22 games available for users to play.
-Two of those games can be played at no cost since they're part of being a Stadia Pro subscriber.
-Those include Destiny 2: The Collection, and Samurai Shodown.
+On of launch day in November of 2019, Stadia had 22 games available for users to play.
+Although, there are a lot more now.
+Two of those games could be played at no cost since they’re part of being a Stadia Pro subscriber.
+Those included Destiny 2: The Collection, and Samurai Shodown (Samurai Shodown is no longer a Pro game for those who didn’t claim it).

 In addition to those two games, you have access to other big hits like Red Dead Redemption 2, Shadow of the Tomb Raider, NBA 2K20, Assassin’s Creed Odyssey, Final Fantasy XV, and more.